 You might also notice how the newer designs look more modern due to the rising flat design trend.

-Rebranding is a high risk high reward kind of thing because if the rebranding is successful it can help the business achieve it’s newly set aims and objectives but if some employees or customers don’t come to terms with the new rebrand that can cause a big problem.
+Rebranding is a high-risk high-reward kind of thing because if the rebranding is successful it can help the business achieve its newly set aims and objectives but if some employees or customers don’t come to terms with the new rebrand that can cause a big problem.

 Rebranding is expensive so the last thing businesses want is for their new rebrand to not appeal to their newly established audience.

-Why do Companies Rebrand?
+Why Do Companies Rebrand?

-Rebranding can be done on two scales either only the product/service they’re promoting get’s rebranded or the whole company, which is known as a corporate rebrand.
+Rebranding can be done on two scales either only the product/service they’re promoting gets rebranded or the whole company, which is known as a corporate rebrand.

 The reasons for which businesses rebrand can be divided into 2 parts, Proactive & Reactive.

-Proactive rebranding is when a company may rebrand it’s existing products or services for future events (long-term benefits.)
+Proactive rebranding is when a company may rebrand its existing products or services for future events (long-term benefits.)

-There was once a time where Apple was known as Apple Computers but in 2007, Steve Jobs, at Macworld Expo, stated “We have the Mac, iPod, Apple TV and iPhone.
+There was once a time when Apple was known as Apple Computers but in 2007, Steve Jobs, at Macworld Expo, stated “We have the Mac, iPod, Apple TV, and iPhone.
 Only one of them is a computer, so we’re changing the name.”
 And thus, “Computers” was dropped from the name.

 Old Spice, the famous men’s deodorant brand, was actually designed for women.
-In order to change their target audience to men they worked with NFL player Isaiah Mustafa, known as the Old Spice Guy, who was a fun, masculine and attractive guy to show that the deodorant is especially aimed at men.
+In order to change their target audience to men they worked with NFL player Isaiah Mustafa, known as the Old Spice Guy, who was a fun, masculine, and attractive guy to show that the deodorant is especially aimed at men.

-This is why rebranding is often an exhausting process with a vast amount of research conducted.
+This is why rebranding is often an exhausting process with a vast amount of preliminary research conducted.